-The inspiration behind vintage furniture company Stowaway London’s name, has to be one of the most romantic stories to brand beginnings.
-Which is fitting for partners in both love and business Sam Ridges and Sophie Ruth.
+The inspiration behind vintage furniture company Stowaway London is a story of romantic brand beginnings, befitting of partners in both love and business, Sam Ridges and Sophie Ruth.
 As the tale goes, whilst on a ferry crossing on their first overseas buying trip, the pair would sneak quick naps in the back of their van, like a pair of Stowaways.

-Stowaway London give us the lowdown of sourcing their rare finds, selling on eBay and the value of buying the best, with the budget you have.
+Stowaway London gives us the lowdown of sourcing their rare finds, selling on eBay and the value of buying the best, with the budget you have.

-Both born and bred from Dorset & 27 but have lived in London for years now in a great warehouse in Tottenham.
+Both born and bred in Dorset, 27, but have lived in London for years now in a great warehouse in Tottenham.

 Q) What was the impetus behind setting up Stowaway London and how did you get started?